Christian Ranucci

 Ranucci's case greatly influenced the debate over capital punishment in France after the book Le Pull-over rouge (1978) was published by former lawyer and journalist Gilles Perrault.
-It called Ranucci's guilt into question, and had a notable impact on public opinion, having sold over one million copies.
+It called Ranucci's guilt into question, and had a notable impact on public opinion, with over one million copies sold, and was translated into twenty languages.

 Early life

-Christian Ranucci was born in Avignon on 6 April 1954 to Jean Ranucci (1921–1988), a board painter and veteran of the Indochina War, and Héloïse Mathon (1922–2013), a caregiver.
+Christian Ranucci was born in Avignon on 6 April 1954 to Jean Ranucci (1921–1988), a board painter and veteran of the Indochina War, and Héloïse Mathon (1922–2013), a child minder.

-When he was four years old, he witnessed his father slashing his mother in the face with a knife — similar to the one Ranucci would later use to commit murder — at the door of a court after their divorce had been pronounced.
+When he was four years old, he witnessed his father slashing his mother in the face with a knife—similar to the one Ranucci would later use to commit murder—at the door of a court after their divorce had been pronounced.
 However, other sources, like Ranucci's father, testified that his son did not really witness this attack, but only saw his injured mother as a nursemaid was bringing him in her arms back home.
-The two soon fled, moving home numerous times, as Héloïse Mathon was afraid that her ex-husband would kill them both (although Jean only attempted to find his son twice, for inheritance matters).
+The two soon fled, moving home numerous times, as Héloïse Mathon was afraid that her ex-husband would kill them both.
 As a result of this experience, she became an overprotective mother.
-Years later, Ranucci, charged with Rambla's murder, confessed to the examining magistrate that he'd lived his entire childhood with the constant fear that his father, depicted as violent by his mother, would eventually find and kill him.
+Years later, Ranucci, charged with Rambla's murder, confessed to the examining magistrate that he had lived his entire childhood with the constant fear that his father, depicted as violent by his mother, would eventually find and kill him.
+According to psychiatry court experts, Ranucci and Mathon had then grown exclusive to each other.

 During his school years, Ranucci was described as a mediocre pupil, repeating a year, but still earning his National Diploma (BEPC) at the age of 17.
 He was often violent towards his schoolmates, and remained immature and uncommunicative as a young man.
-Meanwhile, he worked as a waiter at a bar, Le Rio Bravo, owned by his mother, located in Saint-Jean-de-Moirans, near Voiron (Isère), which he ran when she was absent.
+Meanwhile, he worked as a waiter in a bar, Le Rio Bravo, owned by his mother, located in Saint-Jean-de-Moirans, near Voiron (Isère), which he ran when she was absent.